dandi/handbook/docs/64_dandi_archive.md

 Other than the output of the CI/CD workflow, you can observe the status of the new release via your Heroku app dashboard.

-- **Production**:  by default, releases are managed via "tags" applied to given PRs merged into main with the label of "released"
+- **Production**:  by default, releases are managed via "tags" applied to given PRs merged into main with the label of "release"

 <br/><br/>
 <img